If you're a parent of a child with life-threatening allergies, you know about EpiPens and the recent gigantic price hike.

 Update 9/1/16: Please do not use any epinephrine that has become discolored and is brown or pink.
 There is a possibility that it could cause a hallucinatory reaction.
 (Source)

-Besides going elsewhere to buy your epinephrine injector, please do your part and vote.
+Besides going elsewhere to buy your epinephrine injector, please do your part and vote and educate.
 Get involved in the political process, get the cronies out and demand accountability from politicians, both locally and on the national level.